Iron(III) oxide-hydroxide: Properties

 The color of iron(III) oxyhydroxide ranges from yellow through dark-brown to black, depending on the degree of hydration, particle size and shape, and crystal structure.

 Structure

-The crystal structure of β-FeOOH (akaganeite) is that of hollandite or BaMn_{8}O_{16}.
-The unit cell is tetragonal with a = 1.048 and c = 0.3023 nm, and contains eight formula units of FeOOH.
+The crystal structure of β-FeO(OH) (akaganeite) is that of hollandite or BaMn_{8}O_{16}.
+The unit cell is tetragonal with a = 1.048 and c = 0.3023 nm, and contains eight formula units of FeO(OH).
 Its dimensions are about 500 × 50 × 50 nm.
 Twinning often produces particles with the shape of hexagonal stars.

 Chemistry

 On heating, β-FeOOH decomposes and recrystallizes as α-Fe_{2}O_{3} (hematite).

 Uses

 Limonite, a mixture of various hydrates and polymorphs of ferric oxyhydroxide, is one of the three major iron ores, having been used since at least 2500 BC.

 Yellow iron oxide, or Pigment Yellow 42, is Food and Drug Administration (FDA) approved for use in cosmetics and is used in some tattoo inks.

 Iron oxide-hydroxide is also used in aquarium water treatment as a phosphate binder.

 Iron oxide-hydroxide nanoparticles have been studied as possible adsorbents for lead removal from aquatic media.